MixedReaction/NanoFSM/README.md

 ## Design
 Simplicity is key.
 The state machine is comprised of two components.
 A state machine manager and the states.
-The state machine manager can be thought of as a scheduler, it recieves requests made by the states and processes said request.
+The state machine manager can be thought of as a scheduler, it recieves requests made by the states and processes said requests.
 The requests made by the states are transitions, which can either be to the same state (effectively restarting it), or to a new state.
 States never interact with each other directly, and it is the job of the state machine manager to enfore this seperation.